 Methods of Early Detection

 Melanoma can appear suddenly.
-The first sign of melanoma is often a change in the size, shape, or color of an existing mole or the appearance of a new mole.
 Since the vast majority of primary melanomas are visible on the skin, there is a good chance of detecting the disease in its early stages.

-In men, melanoma most often develops between the shoulders and hips or the head and neck area.
+In men, melanoma is most often found between the shoulders and hips or the head and neck area.

-In women, melanomas are often found on the lower legs as well as between the shoulders and hips.
+In women, melanoma is most often found on the lower legs as well as between the shoulders and hips.